mandycw/tic-tac-toe/README.md

 For the AI, the negamax function recursively goes through each game state to check for a winner, draw and returns bestVal.
 The negamax function also uses aiBoardEval to get the winning triples and returns winner if there is a winning triple.

 UpdateAI gets the state of the board using stateString and uses negamax to get a score.
 If the score is better than the current score, replace it with the new score.
 Then, if a valid move is found, execute it.

+Additionally, I added a toggle to the AI that will toggle on/off after the next win/draw.
+Hitting reset game before that will not toggle the AI.